top of page

 Red2.jpg

-About Thaddeus H. Grey
+About Thaddeus Grey

 Thaddeus is a (part-time) author currently residing in Point Pleasant, West Virginia for five months out of the year, with the rest between the township of Groningen, in the Netherlands, and Northern Florida during the winter season.
 He and his wife, Gwendolyn (a five-star chef), and a retired federal agent who always catches me raiding the refrigerator at 2 AM, live a happy, no-frills existence.
 Along with their two Bombay cats, Grimalkin and Tanith, the four have settled into a life of learning, gardening, writing and culinary explorations.